 Although we don’t have to explicitly load the module in PowerShell with “Import-Module Microsoft.Online.SharePoint.Powershell”, give it a try to expose any potential issues.

-If you are trying to connect to SharePoint Online PowerShell through a proxy server, the Connect-SPOService cmdlet connections fail!
-You have to use the following:
+If you are trying to connect to the SharePoint site from PowerShell through a proxy server, the Connect-SPOService cmdlet connections fail!
+You have to use the following method to connect to SPO Service:

 #Get Credentials to connect